-If filing the small claims lawsuit, you should be notified of certain dates.
-You will need the date, time and place of the pretrial hearing.
+You should be notified of certain dates when filing the small claims lawsuit.
+You will need the pretrial hearing’s date, time, and place.
 This is called a pretrial conference.
 And this is because a trial or final hearing comes later.
 The pretrial hearing is to determine issues in the dispute.

 If the defendant fails to appear, certain things will happen.
 First, the judge will order a prove-up hearing.
 Here, the judge must see proof the lawsuit got filed in the proper county.
 Next, he will check to see if the defendant got notified.
 Then the court will enter a default against the party.